Lenkalaznovska/Harry_Potter-Menu/README.md

 # Harry Potter - Menu

 Welcome to the repository of the Harry Potter - Menu website.
 This project is a simple website created to present information about Harry Potter.
-You can view the website here: [Harry Potter - Menu](https://lenkalaznovska.github.io/Harry_Potter-Menu/).
+You can view the live version of the site [here](https://lenkalaznovska.github.io/Harry_Potter-Menu/).

 ## Contents